RusJaI/api-manager-swagger-tool/README.md

 ```

 ##### Validation Levels
-**1** - Verify whether the swagger/openAPI definition is valid as per validation level 1 in APIM 4.0.0.
+**1** - Verify whether the swagger/openAPI definition is valid when relaxed validation in API Manager 4.2.0.
 **2** - Validate as in WSO2 API Manager 4.2.0 and verify whether the swagger/openAPI definition is returned by the validator.

 ##### Examples